List of alien races in DC Comics: Freshishs

 The Fresishs of Fresish are a race of insectoids.
 Gorgoth of Fresish is a member of the Dark Circle.

-Futuresmiths

 Fylipians

 The Fylipians are the presumed name of a species from planet Fylip in Sector 2813.
 Tammal Tayn of the Orange Lantern Corps is a member of this race.

 G

 G'Newtians

 The G'Newtians are a race of humanoid canines.
 G'nort is a member of this race.

 Galadorians

 The Galadorians of Galador have lifespans measured in tens of thousands of years, and have power over matter and energy.
-Bed Aldain of Galador is their representative on Earth where he works as a shepherd in fields just outside Metropolis.
+Bed Aldain of Galador is their representative on Earth, working as a shepherd in fields just outside Metropolis.

 Garonese

 The Garonese of Garon are human-like aliens under the control of the Headmen.

 Garrians

 The Garrians are the presumed name of a snake-like race from the planet Garr.
 A Red Lantern Corps member of this race was seen in a possible future where Guy Gardner became a Blue Lantern.